Colin Hill (rugby union): Provincial career

 He played for the Midlands District in their match against North of Scotland District on 7 November 1908 and on 19 November 1910.
 The day on 7 November 1908 was particularly notable for Hill as he refereed a hockey match in the morning between Dundee High School and Madras College F.P. in Dundee's Recreation Grounds; before then playing rugby union for the Midlands District that afternoon.

 He played for the combined North of Scotland District against the South of Scotland District on 10 December 1910.

 He played for the Whites Trial side against the Blues Trial side on 21 January 1911, while still playing with St. Andrews University.

 International career

 Hill played in 2 tests for Scotland.

 Military career

 In the First World War he joined the 11 battalion of the Royal Scots as a captain and fought in France.
-He graduated to be a Lieutanent.
+He graduated to be a Lieutenant.
 He was awarded the Victory Medal and the British Star.
 He later became an army chaplain.

 Religious career

 Hill followed his father into the ministry, was ordained in 1920 and became a minister of the Church of Scotland.
-At the time of his father's death in 1922 he was a army chaplain in India.
+At the time of his father's death in 1922 he was an army chaplain in India.
 He held a post in Kilbirnie in North Ayrshire for many years.
 He died in the manse.

 He served on the Ayrshire Education Committee for 15 years; was on the Primary promotions Board; and on the Ayrshire Educational Trust.